Third Order Regular of Saint Francis of Penance: Philippines

 Towards the end of the 1980s the TOR Province of Assisi, Italy, promoted vocations in the Philippines.
 Four young men replied to the invitation.
-Out of the four, two became priests, Fr.
-Dante Anhao and Fr.
-Milestone Japin.
-Fr.
-Dante Anhao (still a deacon at that time) together with Fr.
-Carlo Stradaioli and Fr.
-Marcello Fadda, came to the Philippines in 1997.
-They were welcomed by Bishop Emilio Bataclan, DD, the Ordinary of the Diocese of Iligan.
+Out of the four, two became priests, Dante Anhao and Milestone Japin.
+Dante Anhao (still a deacon at that time) together with Carlo Stradaioli and Marcello Fadda, came to the Philippines in 1997.
+They were welcomed by Bishop Emilio Bataclan, the Ordinary of the Diocese of Iligan.
 This was the beginning of the TOR Philippine Mission under the Assisi Province.